 · Hempseed contains a variety of plant sterols and alcohols that are known to reduce inflammation, which is a factor in a wide range of diseases.

-Seeds of the plant cannabis sativa, hemp seed, contain all the essential amino acids and essential fatty acids necessary to maintain healthy human life.
+Hemp seeds contain all the essential amino acids and essential fatty acids necessary to maintain healthy human life.
 No other single plant source has the essential amino acids in such an easily digestible form, nor has the essential fatty acids in as perfect a ratio to meet human nutritional needs.

 The importance of hemp seed nutrients to human health cannot be fully appreciated without some understanding of bio-chemistry in life One out of two Americans win die from the effects of cardiovascular disease (CVD).
 One out of four Americans will die from cancer.
 Researchers believe cancers erupt when immune system response is weakened.
 Pioneers in the fields of biochemistry and human nutrition now believe CVD and most cancers are really diseases of fatty degeneration caused by the continued over-consumption of saturated fats and refined vegetable oils that turn essential fatty acids into carcinogenic killers.
 And if this is not scary enough, more Americans are succumbing to immune deficiency diseases than ever before.
 Sadly it is ignorance of human nutritional needs that will cause this overwhelming majority of Americans to die slowly from these afflictions -- the greatest killers in affluent nations.